WebAssembly/WASI/README.md

 environments can't implement them.
 We prefer APIs which can run across a wide variety of engines when feasible, but we'll ultimately decide whether something is "portable enough" on an API-by-API basis.

+### Modularity

+WASI will include many interfaces that are not appropriate for every host environment, so WASI uses the component model's worlds mechanism to allow specific sets of APIs to be described which meet the needs of different environments.